elysiajs/documentation/docs/schema.md

 # Schema
-Schema is used to define the strict type for the KingWorld handler.
+Schema is used to define the strict type for the Elysia handler.

 Schema is not an event but a value used in a validation event.